The Heart Truth - Champions Program

-The Champions trained in 2014 completed their 6-month commitment to the Heart Truth Champions program.
-These Champions included community health advocates from: Philadelphia, PA; Chicago, IL; San Diego, CA; and New York, NY.
+The Champions trained in 2015 completed their 6-month commitment to the Heart Truth Champions program.
+These Champions included community health

-The 2014 Champions planned and implemented a total of 44 events, reaching more than 1,700 people.
-These events included health fairs, cooking sessions, educational workshops, heart disease risk factor screenings, organized walks, presentations on heart health at the Consulate of Mexico, and events coordinated with faith based institutions.
+The 2015 Champions planned and implemented a total of 42 events, reaching 1,799 people.
+These events included health fairs, community gatherings, educational workshops, heart disease risk factor screenings, presentations on heart health at the Consulate of Mexico, and events coordinated with faith based institutions.